Are deep learning models superior for missing data imputation in large surveys? Evidence from an empirical comparison: Missing Data Imputation Methods

 where

-In our experiments, both ${\emph G}$ and ${\emph D}$ are modeled as fully-connected neural networks, each with three hidden layers and $\theta$ hidden units.
+In our experiments, we model both ${\emph G}$ and ${\emph D}$ as fully-connected neural networks, each with three hidden layers, and $\theta$ hidden units per hidden layer.
+The hidden layer weights are initialized uniformly at random with the Xavier initialization method \citep{glorot2010}.
 We use leaky ReLU activation function \citep{maas2013rectifier} for each hidden layer, and a softmax activation function for the output layer for ${\emph G}$ in the case of categorical variables, or a sigmoid activation function in the case of numerical variables and for the output of ${\emph D}$.
-We generate multiple imputations by varying the random noise, ${\bf Z}$.

-To implement GAIN in our evaluations, we rely on the authors' code \citep{yoon2018gain}.
-We use the same architecture as the one used by the authors and tune the hint rate and the number of iterations such that the generator loss and the discriminator loss are balanced.
+We facilitate this choice of output layer for numerical variables by transforming all continuous variables to be within range (0, 1) using the MinMax normalization: $Y_{ij}^* = \{Y_{ij} - \text{min}(Y_{\cdot j})\}/\{\text{max}(Y_{\cdot j}) - \text{min}(Y_{\cdot j})\}$, where $\text{min}(Y_{\cdot j})$ and $\text{max}(Y_{\cdot j})$ are the minimum and maximum of variable $j$, respectively.
+After imputation, we transform each value back to its original scale.
+We generate multiple imputations using several runs of the model with varying initial imputation of the missing values.